jrquick17/gulp-seed/README.md

 A seed start to a gulp project supporting SASS/SCSS compilation, linting, embedding angular directives, javascript minification, bundling, and launching servers and proxies right out of the box.

+## Example

+Checkout https://github.com/jrquick17/angualrjs-gulp-npm-seed for a working project using this repo.

 ## Installation

 * Copy gulpfile.js into project root.